 - What medical treatments a child receives.

 Usually, a parent with physical custody of a child will at least share legal custody.
-But the court may award joint legal custody to a parent who does not share joint physical custody.1
+Though the court may award joint legal custody to a parent who does not share joint physical custody.1

-See our related article, The difference between legal and physical custody in Nevada.
+See our related article about types of custody: The difference between legal and physical custody in Nevada.

 3. How is child custody determined in Nevada?